syniuhin/Readily/README.md

 Well, I'm trying to design very flexible and powerful app, so demands are really ambitious sometimes:

 * Parse all e-book formats
-* Improve html parsing, e.g. take all pages, instead of 1
+* Improve html parsing(e.g. take all pages, instead of 1)
 * Add some nice themes
-* Implement some storage of incomplete readings

 # **Have fun!**